Rosuvastatin pregnancy risk

 Your doctor may recommend alternative cholesterol management strategies that are safe to use during pregnancy.
 These may include lifestyle changes such as adopting a healthy diet and increasing physical activity.
 Your doctor may also recommend specific dietary modifications or refer you to a nutritionist for personalized advice.

-See also Rosuvastatin and low blood pressure
+See also Rosuvastatin sore throat

 In some cases, your doctor may determine that medication is necessary to manage your cholesterol levels during pregnancy.
 They will carefully weigh the potential risks and benefits of continuing or stopping a medication like rosuvastatin.
 They will also consider alternative medications that may be safer to use during pregnancy.